 In family law, I believe that the cooperative approach is particularly important because of the reality of divorce cases.
 There’s an oft-referenced statistic – an estimate, but an on-target one – that 95 percent of divorce cases are settled outside of the courtroom (so, you have to ask, “Why begin a fight when you’re going to end up in a settlement?”).

 There are a number of reasons this happens.
 First of all, going the litigation route requires time – time to prepare for court, time to satisfy any demands in the discovery process, and time to wait for the docket to open up.
-For couples who don’t want their divorce to be a long drawn out process, there are better alternatives than litigation.
+For couples who don’t want their divorce to be a long drawn-out process, there are better alternatives than litigation.

 Also, especially for couples with children, they know they’ll have to interact long after the divorce is final.
-If the divorce goes to court, and one of the parties feels that he or she has “lost,” there will almost always be long, lingering effects on the couple’s post-divorce relationship.
+If the divorce goes to court, and one of the parties feels that he or she has “lost,” there will almost always belong, lingering effects on the couple’s post-divorce relationship.

 And, finally, when couples have a say in their divorce decree, rather than having a judge come up with all of the rules of their post-divorce relationship, they have more sense of ownership.
 It’s something the couple has chosen in the interest of parting outside of the courtroom – it’s not something imposed on them by someone in a robe who only gets to know them for a matter of hours.

 When a prospective client comes to me asking about divorce, I help him or her out by disclosing what kind of lawyer I am and what I think is the best approach for that person’s particular situation.
 For people looking into divorce and meeting with lawyers, I suggest some specific questions to help determine if the lawyer is a good fit.
 If you want to avoid litigation, you should ask if he or she believes your case can be resolved without litigation.
-If you’re interested in alternative dispute resolution, you should ask about the lawyer’s background and training – there are lawyers who claim to be collaborative who don’t having training or the demeanor for it, for instance, and there are lawyers who have been through Collaborative Law Institute of Texas trainings and have experience on collaborative teams.
+If you’re interested in alternative dispute resolution, you should ask about the lawyer’s background and training – there are lawyers who claim to be collaborative who don’t have training or the demeanor for it, for instance, and there are lawyers who have been through Collaborative Law Institute of Texas training and have experience on collaborative teams.

 If you feel that you need to litigate, you should still ask about the lawyer’s opinion about options to confirm that you want to litigate.
 There may be strategic reasons that litigation is bad for you in your case.
 You might also ask about prior cases similar to yours, to get a sense of the kind of fight you’re in for, how long of a fight you’re looking at, and what to expect at its conclusion.
 For many people, divorce litigation is the first time they’ll be in a courtroom for a reason other than a traffic ticket, and the most time they’ll ever be in court.